Skip to main content

 Eton Microlink FR160 Radio -- Sticky Residue

-I bought an Eton Microlink FR160 Handcrank Radio for my Emergency Kit a few years ago and it's great, except for one thing....over time a sticky residue coats the radio's external surface.
-It was driving me nuts and I thought something was wrong.
-Fortunately, rather than dump it I researched online and learned Eton Radios are coated with a substance to make them easier to grip, but over time it degrades and becomes a sticky mess.
-Some isopropyl alcohol and cotton balls can clean most of the gunk.
-Some paint maybe lost in the process, but the radio at least is not sticky anymore.
+Eton Microlink FR160 Handcrank Radio Review I bought an Eton Microlink FR160 handcrank radio for my emergency kit a few years ago, and it’s been great overall.
+However, there’s one significant issue I've encountered.
+Sticky Residue Problem Over time, a sticky residue developed on the radio's external surface, which was driving me nuts.
+At first, I thought there was something wrong with the device.
+Solution Fortunately, I researched the problem online and discovered that Eton radios are coated with a substance designed to make them easier to grip.
+Unfortunately, this coating degrades over time and turns into a sticky mess.
+To resolve the issue, I used isopropyl alcohol and cotton balls to clean most of the gunk.
+While some paint may have been lost in the process, at least the radio is no longer sticky.